ravendb/docs/Chapter01.rst

 Until very recently, in fact...

-How we got this NoSQL thing?
+How we got to NoSQL?
 ============================

-Probably the worst thing about relational databases is that they are so *good* in what they are doing.
-Good enough to conquer the entire market on data storage and hold it for decades.
+Probably the worst thing about relational databases is that they are so *good* in what they do.
+Good enough to conquer the entire data storage market and hold it for decades.

 Wait!
 That is a *bad* thing?
 How?